Martin can be contacted through Playwrights' Studio

 In 2016, his award winning play Scarfed for Life was a finalist of Creative Carbon Scotland's Sustainable Practice Awards and was seen by over 2,000 young people and adults and was part of the Edinburgh Fringe before performances at The Beacon in Greenock, the Oran Mor in Glasgow and secondary schools across Glasgow.
 Scarfed for Life has had eight professional productions and five community productions and has toured Scottish prisons, schools and has been performed in theatre venues throughout the country and has been seen by over 10,000 people.
 The adult version of Scarfed for Life was published by Bloomsbury in October 2013.
 A new second edition of the play, specifically for secondary schools, was published by Bloomsbury in February 2014.
 Scarfed for Life is currently being studied in all Glasgow secondary schools alongside workshops led by Sense over Sectarianism.

 Martin's radical adaptation of Glasgow Girl Jessie M King's The Little White Town of Never Weary for Scottish Opera toured nationally in May 2016.
 The tour was featured on the national news.
 The trailer for the production has had over 65,000 hits on YouTube.

-His one woman show Miss Shamrock's world of Glamorous Flight was part of the Play, Pie and a Pint autumn 2014 season at the Oran Mor and starred award winning Scottish actor Pauline Knowles.
+His monologue Miss Shamrock's World of Glamorous Flight was part of the Play, Pie and a Pint autumn 2014 season at the Oran Mor and starred award-winning Scottish actor Pauline Knowles.

 In 2012, directed by award winning director Amanda Gaughan, his play Roman Bridge was the centre piece of the National Theatre of Scotland's Reveal season.
-The Roman Bridge play script was printed by Bloomsbury.
+Roman Bridge was printed by Bloomsbury.